vinniefranco/fun_with_flags/README.md

 ## Configuration

-The library can be configured in host applications through Mix and the `config.exs` file.
+The library can be configured in host applications through the [`Config`](https://hexdocs.pm/elixir/Config.html) module.
 This example shows some default values:

 ```elixir
 config :fun_with_flags, :cache,